bloomberg/chromium.bb/native_client_sdk/src/doc/help.rst

   great resource --- check this forum first for answers to your questions.
-* For in-depth technical discussions: `native-client-discuss mailing list <mailing_list_>`_ is a good group for detailed technical discussions about bugs and other Native Client issues.
-* For announcements, follow the `native-client-announce mailing list
+* For in-depth technical discussions: `native-client-discuss mailing list <https://groups.google.com/group/native-client-discuss>`_ is a good group for detailed technical discussions about bugs and other Native Client issues.  * For announcements, follow the `native-client-announce mailing list
   <http://groups.google.com/group/native-client-announce>`_.
 * For 140 character goodness follow `@nativeclient
   <https://twitter.com/nativeclient>`_ on Twitter.